 Getting Started with Blazor Kanban Component in Web App

-16 Feb 202412 minutes to read
+9 Dec 202518 minutes to read

 Prerequisites

-Create a new Blazor Web App
+Create a new Blazor Web App in Visual Studio

-You can create a Blazor Web App using Visual Studio 2022 via Microsoft Templates or the Syncfusion Blazor Extension.
+Create a Blazor Web App using Visual Studio 2022 via Microsoft Templates or the Syncfusion® Blazor Extension.
+For detailed instructions, refer to this Blazor Web App Getting Started documentation.

-You need to configure the corresponding Interactive render mode and Interactivity location while creating a Blazor Web Application.
+Configure the appropriate Interactive render mode and Interactivity location while creating a Blazor Web App.

-Install Syncfusion Blazor Kanban and Themes NuGet in the Blazor Web App
+Install Syncfusion® Blazor Kanban and Themes NuGet in the Blazor Web App

-To add Blazor Kanban component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Kanban and Syncfusion.Blazor.Themes.
+To add the Blazor Kanban component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.Kanban and Syncfusion.Blazor.Themes.

-If you utilize WebAssembly or Auto render modes in the Blazor Web App need to be install Syncfusion Blazor components NuGet packages within the client project.
+If using the WebAssembly or Auto render modes in the Blazor Web App, install Syncfusion® Blazor component NuGet packages in the client project.

-Alternatively, you can utilize the following package manager command to achieve the same.
+Alternatively, run the following commands in the Package Manager Console to achieve the same.

-Install-Package Syncfusion.Blazor.Kanban -Version 27.2.2
+Install-Package Syncfusion.Blazor.Kanban -Version 32.1.19

-Install-Package Syncfusion.Blazor.Themes -Version 27.2.2
+Install-Package Syncfusion.Blazor.Themes -Version 32.1.19

 NOTE